Mudpuppy12/mac2company/README.md

 # What you need to get started!
 * Docker installed on your machine
 * Git > 1.8.x
-* An API key for https://macaddress.io
+* An API key from https://macaddress.io

 # Build instructions
 With API key in hand, use the following docker command to build the tool container.